Trangia: Types

 The standard stove sets come in several variants, with varying sizes of pots, some with non-stick finishes.
 The original model 25 was introduced in the 1950 catalogue.
 The smaller model 27 was introduced in the 1957 catalogue.

 The Mini Trangia model 28, was introduced in the 1994 catalogue.
 It was specially produced for the multi-sport competition KIMM (Karrimor International Mountain Marathon).
 This consists of a standard burner (with simmer ring), small wind shield, 800 mL pot, 15 cm frying pan and pot/pan grip (handle).
 The entire package weighs just 330 g, according to Trangia's website.
 The Mini Trangia is much more portable than the standard-sized Trangia and is even lighter than most liquid-fuelled, pressure stoves (which don't include pots or pans in the weight).
 However, it is not as windproof as the full-size Trangias.

 The Trangia Micro, introduced 2023, uses the same base as the Mini, includes a burner, a single pot with lid, holds 0,5L and weighs 282g.

-Originally, Trangia stoves were made entirely from aluminium (except for the burner, which has always been brass), in order to keep them lightweight.
-However, aluminum makes for a poor cooking surface, as food sticks to it, and it can add odd tastes to certain foods.
+Originally, Trangia stoves were made entirely from aluminium (except for the burner, which has always been brass), in order to reduce weight.
+However, aluminum is a poor cooking surface, as food sticks to it, it can add odd tastes to certain foods, and some have concerns about aluminum intake related to senile dementia.
 Later, Trangia introduced Teflon-coated pots and pans.
 These are better for cooking, though the Teflon is susceptible to flaking off over time.
 More recently introduced is cookware made from titanium, ultra-light aluminum, anodized ultra-light aluminum, and "Duossal" (a portmanteau of "duo", "stainless steel", and "aluminum"), which is aluminum with a stainless steel cooking surface.